Caring for Your Painted Furniture

 Wood is a natural product.
 As such, it can expand and contract with variation in room temperature and air humidity, and may move over time.
 As an untouched product this does not cause any problems, and small splits or gaps between joins only add to the wood’s character – it’s not a fault.
 When painted, wood’s movement can be accentuated further, though it is easily remedied by following the advice below.

 Repairing cracks and splits

-Over time wood naturally moves, especially when in an environments that vary in climate (such as kitchens).
-With the higher grade timber we use for our solid wood kitchen cabinets, this is generally avoided, however should your cabinets or doors suffer over time to the extent where simply painting over them won’t mask the damage, there are some relatively simple fixes you can undertake to get the wood back to its former glory:
+Over time wood naturally moves, especially in an environment that has a variable climate (like a kitchen).
+With the higher grade timber we use for our solid wood kitchen cabinets, this is generally avoided.
+Should your cabinets or doors suffer over time to the extent where simply painting over them will not mask the damage, there are some relatively simple fixes you can undertake to get the wood back to its former glory:

 - Some cracks may appear as little more than deep scratches, and so the best form of repair is using good wood filler such as Rustin’s.
 Apply the filler to fill in the crack, allow time to dry and sand back to an even finish using a 240 grit sandpaper, then repaint.

 - For larger cracks and splits, use a high quality flexible decorator’s caulk – cheaper brands tend to crack.
 Apply the caulk into the affected area, allow to dry, sand down with to a smooth finish using a 240 grit sandpaper or higher and apply 2 – 3 coats of paint.